The Philippines Right Now

 What if my child needs a doctor in the Philippines?

 Major cities have good private hospitals and paediatric care.
 Smaller islands and remote regions often have more limited facilities, making medical evacuation insurance worthwhile.
-Serious cases are frequently transferred to larger urban centres.
+Serious cases are frequently transferred to larger urban centers.

 After dark